 Three Frequency Scanning programs are available, identified by three different colored scan forms (bubble sheets).
 These programs are used to generate frequency counts of responses (commonly used for course evaluations) or to enter data in a file to be used on a central UNIX system account.
 The standard form choices include the following:

-- The pink form (used with frequency pink program) allows up to 28 questions with 5 responses each (A to E).
+- The pink form (used with the frequency pink program) allows up to 28 questions with 5 responses each (A to E).

-- The teal form (used with frequency teal program) allows up to 150 questions with 10 responses each (0 to 9).
+- The teal form (used with the frequency teal program) allows up to 150 questions with 10 responses each (0 to 9).

-- The brown form (used with frequency brown program) allows up to 160 questions with 5 responses each (A to E).
+- The brown form (used with the frequency brown program) allows up to 160 questions with 5 responses each (A to E).

 Where to find test scoring and frequency scanning

 The Test Scoring and Frequency Scanning programs reside on the central UNIX systems and are operator controlled (not self-service).
 They are used in conjunction with data read from standard scan forms (bubble sheets) by an optical mark reader.
 To request a Scan job for either program, submit your completed forms to the Smith Service Desk located in room 004 Smith Hall.

 Test scoring scan forms are available for purchase from:

 - Brown student response form (SCAN410691)

 Test scoring and frequency scanning: common problems and questions